rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 ```

-Objective: Identify the most frequently occurring rating for each type of content.

-5. List All Movies Released in a Specific Year (e.g., 2020)
+3. List All Movies Released in a Specific Year (e.g., 2020)

 ```sql
 SELECT *
 FROM netflix
 WHERE release_year = 2020;
 ```
-Objective: Retrieve all movies released in a specific year.

-7. Find the Top 5 Countries with the Most Content on Netflix
+4. Find the Top 5 Countries with the Most Content on Netflix

 ``sql
 SELECT *